openstack-archive/tripleo-incubator/README.md

 Why?
 ----

-Flexability and reliability.
+Flexibility and reliability.

-On the flexability side, none of the existing ways to deploy Openstack permit you to move hardware between being cloud infrastructure to cloud offering and back again.
+On the flexibility side, none of the existing ways to deploy Openstack permit you to move hardware between being cloud infrastructure to cloud offering and back again.
 Specifically, a given hardware node has to be either managed by e.g. Crowbar, or not managed by